 On the other hand, while seemly counterintuitive, price increases could be a positive development in the DNS space from the broader end-user perspective.
-It has been suggested that price caps suppress prices to a point which makes it difficult for new entrants to compete in the TLD space and thus removal of price caps is likely to be good for competition.
-Price caps also obscures the true value of a domain name and allows the perpetuation of their treatment as commodities, where artificially low prices of domain names keeps the door open to “abuse” – such as confusingly similar strings, typo squatting, phishing and fraud – in detriment to Internet end-users.
+It has been suggested that price caps suppress prices to a point that makes it difficult for new entrants to compete in the TLD space and thus removal of price caps is likely to be good for competition.
+Price caps also obscure the true value of a domain name and allows the perpetuation of their treatment as commodities, where artificially low prices of domain names keeps the door open to “abuse” – such as confusingly similar strings, typo squatting, phishing and fraud – in detriment to Internet end-users.
 Hence the removal of price caps is seen by some as a strategic move to boost prices as one way to deter bad actors, even portfolio domain investors, which in turn would increase choices in the primary market for potential registrants.
 So, while complex economic analysis is well beyond the scope of this comment, an increase in the median price of gTLDs could be good for competition, security and trust in the domain name space.

-Also, uncapped pricing may or may not automatically translate to significant price increases, or unreasonable increases or even similar consequences across the board.
+Also, uncapped pricing may or may not automatically translate to significant price increases, unreasonable increases, pricing beyond the current cap or for that matter any price increases across the board or in any particular TLD.

 The ALAC and At-Large have a particular interest in .ORG, due to its connection to the Internet Society.
 As noted in ALAC’s .NET comment, a significant portion of .ORG registration fees “are returned to serve the Internet community [through] redistribution of .org funds into the community by the Internet Society, to support Internet development.”
 Notably, this includes support for the IETF, an “organized activity” of the Internet Society (ISOC).
 The IETF is a critical organization in the development, safety, security, and resiliency of the Internet and the DNS.
 Furthermore, ISOC’s goals and priorities, while far broader than At-Large (and even ICANN), parallel those of At-Large and the interests of end-users.
 Many At-Large Structures are also ISOC Chapters, further demonstrating the commonality of interests.